 2. Pin the lengths of the rectangle right sides together, leaving 3-4 cm unpinned at the ends.
 These two parts will not be sewn at this stage.

-4. Turn the tube formed inside out to place right sides together, the two ends on top of each other, and pin.
+4. Turn the tube you formed inside out to place the two ends right sides together, pinning them.

-5. Sew the two ends together with a straight stitch at 1cm
+5. Sew the two ends together with a straight stitch 1cm from the edge.

-6. Turn the headband through the small hole left
+6. Turn the headband right side out through the small hole left.

-7. Carefully iron your headband by placing the seam in the middle of the back of your headband
+7. Carefully iron your headband, placing the seam in the middle of the back of your headband.

-8. Close the opening with hand stitching, aligning the two seams well.
+8. Close the opening with hand stitching, carefully aligning the two seams.

 Your headband is finished, now all that's left is to try it on!
-I am delighted with my headband and I think it will be used more often than just during my makeup removal sessions!
+I'm delighted with my headband and I think I'll use it more often than just during my makeup removal sessions!

 Your turn!